Does Progressive Cover Windshield Replacement?

 - Comprehensive coverage applies when your windshield was damaged by falling debris, hitting a deer or other animal, getting hail damage, and encountering other perils while driving or parked.
 You pay your comprehensive coverage deductible (typically around $250), and Progressive covers the remaining costs of replacing your windshield.

-- Collision coverage applies when you damaged your windshield in a car accident.
+- Collision coverage applies when you damage your windshield in a car accident.
 If you were at fault for the accident, then you make a claim through your Progressive collision coverage.
 You pay your collision coverage deductible (typically around $500), and Progressive covers the remaining costs of restoring your vehicle to pre-loss condition.
 If the other driver was at fault, then you make a claim through the other driver’s insurer.

 - Drivers who live in no-fault states always file claims through their own insurance company instead of the other driver’s insurance company.
 12 states are considered no-fault states, including Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, and Utah.